Registrar's Rx

 Students that have completed all coursework prior to their graduation term need to be enrolled in Affiliated Status to receive their degree.
 Additional information can be found on the School of Nursing Affiliated Status Request Form itself.

-Note: Students cannot graduate with a missing grade or a grade of Incomplete, even if the course is not required for the degree to be awarded.
+Note: Students cannot graduate with a missing grade or a grade of Incomplete.

 Enrollment Instructions

-- Schedule of classes available on March 14.
+- The schedule of classes will be available on October 10.

 - Individual enrollment dates and times may vary by student.
 These will be listed in SIS.